-SC CSRM Public and Agency Comments Resp N CWR 1 2 In addition to the concern with troughs on the backside of dunes, NCWRC staff have noticed that with the expansion of beach berm and beach slope widths, areas within the beach profile sometimes do not exhibit natural beach profiles or slopes toward the ocean.
+SC CSRM Public and Agency Comments Response NCWRC 12 In addition to the concern with troughs on the backside of dunes, NCWRC staff have noticed that with the expansion of beach berm and beach slope widths, areas within the beach profile sometimes do not exhibit natural beach profiles or slopes toward the ocean.
 As a result, sometimes valleys, swales, or ponds within the beach profile form as the beach constricts or after equipment removed.
 These low areas remain inundated for extended periods and are no longer suitable habitat for sea turtle egg incubation.
 Any nests laid in these areas must be relocated so the eggs can successfully produce hatchlings.
 Any such features present before project completion should be remediated to ensure the beach slopes naturally to the ocean and that depresses areas are not present in the constructed beach profile.
 Concur.
-Any valleys, swales, or ponds that occur within meet design criteria.
-Once construction is complete and local sponsor's responsibility to remedy any issues.
-1 13 Visual surveys for escarpments along the project area must be made immediately after completing of sand placement, and within 30 days from to May 1, for two subsequent years after any construction or sand placement event.
+Any valleys, swales, or ponds that occur within the beach profile during construction will be fixed to meet design criteria.
+Once construction is complete and the contractor has left the beach, then it will be the local sponsor's responsibility to remedy any issues.
+13 Visual surveys for escarpments along the project area must be made immediately after completing of sand placement, and within 30 days from to May 1, for two subsequent years after any construction or sand placement event.
 Escarpments that interfere with sea turtle nesting or that exceed 18 inches in height for a distance of 100 feet must be leveled and the beach profile reconfigured to minimize scarp formation by May 1.
 Any escarpment removal must be reported by location.
 NCWRC and the USFWS must be contacted immediately if subsequent reformation of escarpments that interfere with sea turtle nesting or that exceeds 18 inches in height for a distance of 100 feet occurs during the nesting and hatchling season to determine the appropriate action to be taken.
 Concur.
-Surveys and coordination will be conducted as 14 Additional Environmental Commitments.
-1 4 The NCWRC is concerned with the frequent disturbance of the beach and borrow areas from this and other projects in the vicinity.
+Surveys and coordination will be conducted as outlined.
+This commitment has been added to Table 14 Additional Environmental Commitments.
+14 The NCWRC is concerned with the frequent disturbance of the beach and borrow areas from this and other projects in the vicinity.
 These impacts should be assessed cumulatively, not merely on an individual project basis.
-Cumulative impacts are assessed in Section 5.15 and al projects are addressed.
-S SHPO 1 15 While the section of the Area of Potential Effect (APE) comprising the beachfront has been cleared in the past by our office (with a single beach wreck, NTB0001, marked for avoidance), the latest submission includes new offshore borrow areas that have not yet been subject to archaeological review.
+Cumulative impacts are assessed in Section 5.15 and all past, present and reasonably foreseeable future projects are addressed.
+SHPO 15 While the section of the Area of Potential Effect (APE) comprising the beachfront has been cleared in the past by our office (with a single beach wreck, NTB0001, marked for avoidance), the latest submission includes new offshore borrow areas that have not yet been subject to archaeological review.
 Due to the high potential for submerged shipwrecks along North Carolina's coast, we therefore recommend a comprehensive maritime archaeological survey for the potential borrow areas noted in the submission.
-After coordination with the USACE the SHPO provided a project submission indicates that the offshore borrow ar fact been surveyed for the presence of archaeological re known historic properties have been recorded within said the information provided, we therefore rescind our previ project may proceed as planned."
+After coordination with the USACE the SHPO provided the following on December 6, 2024, "The updated project submission indicates that the offshore borrow areas designated for this renourishment effort have in fact been surveyed for the presence of archaeological resources in 2005 and 2010 respectively, and that no known historic properties have been recorded within said proposed offshore sand borrow locations.
+Based on the information provided, we therefore rescind our previous request for an archaeological survey and the project may proceed as planned."